-Established in 1947, the National Association of Local Councils (NALC) represents the interests of England’s 10,000 parish, town and community councils, known collectively as local councils – the first tier of local government.
-NALC works in partnership with 43 county associations to support, promote and improve local councils.
+Established in 1947, the National Association of Local Councils (NALC) is a membership organisation and the only national body representing the interests of local (parish and town) councils.
+NALC works in partnership with county associations to support, promote and improve local councils.

 WHO CAN JOIN

-Any of England’s 10,000 local councils - community, neighbourhood, parish, town and village councils – can join, via their county association.
-There are currently around 8,500 councils in 43 county associations.
+Any of England’s current 10,000 local councils and newly created councils can join, via their county associations.

 WHAT WE DO

 NALC provides a national voice for local councils across England.
 We campaign on their behalf, raise awareness of their work and provide them with a range of services to support their needs.
 These services include lobbying the national government to get the best legislative deal for local councils; providing specialist technical, legal and financial advice to member councils; organizing events for member councils; providing up to date advice on national and legal developments; and sharing good practice between specific local council networks on a range of service areas.

 NALC operates at a national level to represent local councils.
 NALC provides a number of services:

-- Campaigning – lobby for the issues that are important to local councils and communicate those views to government and a range of influential organisations, in the private, charity and public sector.
+- Campaigning – lobby for the issues that are important to local councils and communicate those views to the government and a range of influential organisations, in the private, charity and public sector.